hugsmidjan/qj/README.md

 ## Install

+Aliased as simply 'qj':

+    npm install --save-dev @hugsmidjan_is/qj@^3

+...or unaliased:

     npm install --save-dev @hugsmidjan_is/qj

-...or aliased as simply 'qj'

-    npm install --save-dev qj@npm:@hugsmidjan_is/qj

 ## Usage